Foster Parent In-Service Training

 Additional training topics include, Reasonable and Prudent Parent Standard (RPPS), Trauma and Attachment, Behavior Management, Loss and Grief, Crossing the Thin Line as Relative, as well Respite Care.
 We touch base on areas such as FASD, RAD and Trauma and the Brain.

 This free training is a one time, 6 hour class that includes a resource guide.
 Registration is required!
+Please contact the NFAPA office to schedule a class in Lincoln, Omaha or North Platte.

 The Spaulding program is offered to prospective adoptive families and you will earn 12 CEU’s by completing the training.
 Spaulding training offers families the tools and information that they need to: